sam-wee/edb-osp/_resources/0-covid-19.md

 permalink: /resources/covid-19/
 ---

 In light of the COVID-19 situation, please stay safe wherever you are.
-Our priority is to make sure that YOU, as a Singaporean and a friend of Singapore, is well-supported in this time of uncertainty, wherever you may be.
+Our priority is to make sure that YOU, as a Singaporean or a friend of Singapore, is well-supported in this time of uncertainty, wherever you may be.
 For your own safety, please remember to:

 - [E-register with MFA](https://eregister.mfa.gov.sg/eregisterportal/common/preLoginEregisterView.action) and [sign up with us](http://go.gov.sg/sgn-covidupdates)for important updates if you're based overseas.
 For further assistance, you can always [find your closest Singapore embassy](https://www.mfa.gov.sg/Services/Singapore-Citizens/I-Need-Help-Overseas).